Tech Salaries in India 2026: Real Numbers by Role

 The Path to Higher Compensation

-If your current salary feels low compared to the numbers above, here are the most effective strategies I have seen work:
+If your current salary feels low compared to the numbers above, don't despair.
+There are proven paths forward.
+Here are the most effective strategies I've seen work — not theoretical advice, but patterns from real engineers I know personally:

 -